k3an3/OWASP-aware-zone/README.md

 Disclaimer:
 These demos are provided for learning purposes only.
 None of the pages or code may be used to carry out actual attacks against real websites or people.
 I am not responsible for anything you decide to do with the provided knowledge.
-Also, do not use any of this code in production.
+Also, do not use any of this code in production; it is not secure by design.

 Demos:
 =====